hijitter and noproj on hirise images produces DN differences from last release

 Are you running the ISIS3 released version of "hijitter" and "noproj" or hybrids?
 I presume from your post that you're using released versions, but I need to make sure.
 How are you producing the "balance" cubes?
 Is there another process between "noproj" and "hijitter".
 Can you please supply a detailed list of your processing steps from ingestion up through "hijitter" along with any pertinent ancillary input data aside from the original .img's?
 I've downloaded and ingested the entire CCD array of PSP_010453_1675_RED*.img data into ISIS, but I need to compare the processing steps from there.

-#17 Updated by Audrie Fennema over 1 year ago
+#17 Updated by Audrie Fennema almost 2 years ago

 When processing images you either run noproj or hijitter, but not both.
 Noproj is run on observations that don't have much jitter and therefore don't need to be jitter-corrected.
 Hijitter is run on observations that do need to be jitter-corrected.